choukaikun/salt_test/README.md

 for testing.
 This has been developed and tested on an AWS RedHat 7.4 AMI that is updated and has git installed.

 ## Example
-  Bring up an AWS instance, for example use the aws CLI and I will use my updated RedHat 7.4 AMI with git installed, this will output the instance id:
+  Bring up an AWS instance, for example use the aws CLI and use the RedHat 7.5 AMI, this will output the instance id:

-    aws ec2 run-instances --image-id ami-0889fe5adccf7ccee --security-group-ids sg-07931d6b906bdfef2 \
+    aws ec2 run-instances --image-id ami-28e07e50 --security-group-ids sg-07931d6b906bdfef2 \
       --count 1 --instance-type t2.micro --key-name cli-key --query 'Reservations[0].Instances[0].InstanceId' \
       --output=text